American Heritage Education Foundation (K to 12th)

 Starts at Eight (6th to 8th)

-This blog post provides the following downloadable textbooks: Journey Across Time from Glencoe, World History: Ancient Civilizations from Houghton Mifflin, Discovering Our Past: Ancient Civilizations from Glencoe, and World History: Human Legacy from Holt.
+Starts at Eight’s blog post provides the following downloadable textbooks: Journey Across Time from Glencoe, World History: Ancient Civilizations from Houghton Mifflin, Discovering Our Past: Ancient Civilizations from Glencoe, and World History: Human Legacy from Holt.

 U READ THRU History (K to 8th) C

-Semester long lesson plans are offered for each of the following topics: Early American History, Revolutionary War, Westward Expansion, Civil War Era, Post Civil War Era, Ancient Mesopotamia/Egypt, Ancient Greece & Ancient Rome, Dark & Middle Ages, Renaissance & Reformation, and Enlightenment.
+Semester-long lesson plans are offered for each of the following topics: Early American History, Revolutionary War, Westward Expansion, Civil War Era, Post Civil War Era, Ancient Mesopotamia/Egypt, Ancient Greece & Ancient Rome, Dark & Middle Ages, Renaissance & Reformation, and Enlightenment.
 It will be necessary to purchase or borrow the required books.